veyon/docs/user/features.rst

 .. index:: Log in, Login, Logon, Log on

-The :guilabel:`Log in` feature allows to remotely log in a particular user on all computers.
+The :guilabel:`Log in` feature allows logging in a particular user on all computers remotely.
 A corresponding button in the toolbar is available for this purpose:

 .. image:: images/FeatureUserLogin.png
    :align: center